DSE VA Workbook Design Guide

 Questions to ask yourself

-Media & techniques — artwork 1 — What materials and methods am I testing? 🎬
+Experiment of media or technique — artwork 1 — What materials and methods am I testing? 🎬

 Example: media and technique experiments for artwork 1, part 1 Example: media and technique experiments for artwork 1, part 2 Example: media and technique experiments for artwork 1, part 3 Example: media and technique experiments for artwork 1, part 4